SenaitTesfatsion/AWS-Serverless-Solution-/README.md

 - For **Generate template**, enter the following command: Action=SendMessage&MessageBody=$input.body instead of the default template
 - Choose **Save**

-# Stage 10 - Test the architecture by using API Gateway
+# Stage 10 - Test the Architecture by using API Gateway
 - In the **API Gateway** console, return to the **POST - Method Execution** page and choose **Test**
 - In the **Request Body** box, enter:
 ~~~